 This is the reason why tea culture can be both complex and easy, exquisite, and simple.

 Till the Song Dynasty (960 — 1279), the drinking of tea formed an entire and classy theory.
 The best articles about tea culture during this period was written by Emperor Zhao Ji, a marvelous artist and a horrible monarch with a tragic ending.

 Gradually, more tea pieces were cultivated, more tea sets and making skills were invented, and more tasting methods were applied.

-Meanwhile, utilizations of tea were expanded to the sacrifice ceremonies, and important events like the Chinese Wedding.
+Meanwhile, the utilization of tea was expanded to the sacrifice ceremonies, and important events like the Chinese Wedding.

 Chinese Alcohol Culture

 Alcohol in Chinese means eternality, possess, and longevity.

 The most historical liquor in China is the Yellow Wine and the Rice Wine, which have been popularized for thousands of years.
 They were highly appreciated and noted in many poems and historical articles, and are more prevalent in southern China.

 The Distilled Spirit is relatively new, with only a few hundred years of history.
 Nowadays, people in northern places in China are drinking them more.

 Grain, rice, fruit, and flower, all can be used to make wine.

 In Chinese culture, wine is used to drink, to cure disease, to cook, and for health preservation.
-Meanwhile, wine has been an important part in all traditional etiquettes, from the grand national ceremony, to people’s big days.
+Meanwhile, wine has been an important part of all traditional etiquettes, from the grand national ceremony to people’s big days.